tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 ## Conclusion

-In contrast to CCMS systems, which simply store and manage your content in a central database, Madcap Central tackles the publishing and content delivery aspect of content.
+In contrast to CCMS systems, which simply store and manage your content in a central database, MadCap Central tackles the publishing and content delivery aspect of content.
 Pushing the latest updates to your project online in a quick and easy way gives you many advantages in the context of [DocOps](http://idratherbewriting.com/2014/10/21/docops-interview-with-jim-turcotte/) and agile.

 You no longer need to use separate systems for source control, task management, permissions, and other details.
 It’s all contained and managed within one central hub.
-Overall, Madcap Central provides a much-needed publishing and content delivery solution for tech docs.
+Overall, MadCap Central provides a much-needed publishing and content delivery solution for tech docs.

 Check out more here: [Madcap Central](http://www.madcapsoftware.com/products/central/).